The 10 Greatest American Directorial Achievements of the 1980s, Ranked

 Image result for reds warren beatty

-Imagine during the presidency of Carter and Reagan, having the immense courage to make a film about the American communist movement in 1915-1919?
+Imagine, during the presidency of Carter and Reagan, having the immense courage to make a film about the American communist movement in 1915-1919.
 Unbelievable courage is what Warren Beatty had in making this sprawling though intensely intimate film about the radical writers John Reed and Louise Bryant.
 Reed would write the seminal book on reporting history, Ten Days That Shook the World, his eye witness account of the Bolshevik Revolution in Russia.
 Beatty acts in as Reed, directs, produces and co-wrote this magnificent epic that is a remarkable study of artists and their passions.
 He creates a deep intimacy with the characters, and handles the epic scenes with bold confidence.
 The massive scene of the people taking over Moscow to the tunes of The Internationale are breathtaking, as are the scenes in the desert where suddenly camels are moving beside the train.
 Beatty is excellent as Reed, capturing the essence of a man forever chasing history.
-Keaton gives one of her most compelling performances as the complicated Bryant, who realized only at the end what politics meant to Reed.
+Keaton gives one of her most compelling performances as the complicated Bryant, who realizes only at the end what politics means to Reed.
 Jack Nicholson does a slow, searing, sexual burn as Eugene O’Neill, Reeds’ best friend and Bryant’s lover.
 Maureen Stapleton is outstanding, winning an

-Keaton gives one of her most compelling performances as the complicated Bryant, who realized only at the end what politics meant to Reed.
+Keaton gives one of her most compelling performances as the complicated Bryant, who realizes only at the end what politics means to Reed.
 Jack Nicholson does a slow, searing, sexual burn as Eugene O’Neill, Reeds’ best friend and Bryant’s lover.
 Maureen Stapleton is outstanding, winning an Oscar as the anarchist Emma Goldman.
 Nominated for 12 Academy Awards, Beatty won Best Director, Best Supporting Actress went to Stapleton and the film won for its Cinematography.
 An American masterpiece.

 3. Milos Forman – Amadeus (1984)